 We recently lost our dearest companion, 17-year=old Plymmie (the last dog left after the volcano erupted on Montserrat, rescued by John).
 We haven't yet found another dog to bring into our lives, but I'm sure that will eventually happen.

-Right now, I'm working on yet another mystery, which I hope to have completed before the end of the year.
+Right now, I'm working on yet another mystery, which I hope to have completed--at least in draft form--by the end of the year.